IndraGunawan/symfony-docs/best_practices.rst

 you'll need to configure services (or parts of them) manually.

-YAML is the format recommended configuring services because it's friendly to newcomers and concise, but Symfony also supports XML and PHP configuration.
+YAML is the format recommended configuring services because it's friendly to newcomers and concise, but Symfony also supports PHP configuration.

 Use Attributes to Define the Doctrine Entity Mapping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~